-Academic Internships taken for credit at Lake Forest College are off-campus learning experiences integrated into the academic program.
-Although the specific nature of internship experiences will vary, internships are intended to clarify the relationship between traditional liberal arts study and work in non-academic settings.
+Internships taken for credit at Lake Forest College are experiential learning opportunities integrated into the academic program.
+Although the specific nature of internship experiences will vary, internships are intended to clarify the relationship between traditional liberal arts study and the workplace.

 These guidelines are intended as minimum criteria that allow individuals significant latitude.
 Within these guidelines, departments may establish requirements that are appropriate for the discipline of the specific internship.

-Any internship agreement that transfers or assigns liability exposure to the College must first be reviewed with the Vice President for Finance/Planning & Treasurer, the student’s Internship Specialist or Faculty Internship Supervisor, and the Director of the Career Advancement Center or their designate.
+Any internship agreement that transfers or assigns liability exposure to the College must first be reviewed with the Career Advancement Center and the Business Office.

 - Internships must apply or expand skills or knowledge learned at Lake Forest College.